 Measuring the Impact of Design on Healing

 Surprisingly, there are significant gaps in what is known about the role of respite and play spaces in a pediatric patient’s health and healing.
 Quantification of hospital design has applicability nationwide with the growing interest in building new healing spaces for children.
-The generosity and foresight of the Crown Family in creating the Crown Sky Garden, a place of respite for patients and their families, presents a unique opportunity to understand the connection between hospital design and health.
+The generosity and foresight of the Crown Family in creating the Crown Sky Garden presents a unique opportunity to understand the connection between hospital design and health.
+Located on the hospital's 11th floor, the Crown Sky Garden subtly divides the 5,000-square-foot garden into zones.
+Areas closer to the Sky Café are designed for high activity and performances, while areas closer to the windows encourage quiet activity and respite for families and staff

 An expert, multidisciplinary research team at Lurie Children’s is partnering with the internationally-recognized Center for Health Design to examine the impact of hospital design on stress levels in hospitalized children and their parents.
 The study will explore the extent to which healing spaces promote health and healing during hospitalization like in the Crown Sky Garden, and other spaces that provide respite, play and self-care.